Appalachian Women You May Have Never Heard of…

 Folksinger Pete Seeger has credited Bumgarner as his inspiration for wanting to learn the five-string banjo.
 “He learned (he says) to play the banjo after first hearing one played by a mountain girl named Samantha Bumgarten [sic]—came from the Great Smokies”.

-Bumgarner was also among the artists to play before George VI and Queen Elizabeth of England in June 1939 at the invitation of President and Mrs. Roosevelt at a White House concert of American music.
+Bumgarner, at the invitation of President and Mrs. Roosevelt, was also among the artists who played before George VI and Queen Elizabeth of England at a June 1939 White House concert of American music.